+Many changes have occurred in my life around the celebrating of pagan events, then and now, after leaving the family religion.
 Now, my partner and I look forward to all the events such as Christmas, Halloween, Birthdays, etc. We love decorating the house with a tree, pretty lights, and presents under the tree.
-We even hang up Christmas stockings and fill them with all kinds of little surprises.
+We even hang up Christmas stockings and fill them with all kinds of delightful little surprises.
 I relish the anticipation of Christmas morning like a little child.

 Yes, and birthdays, too, get my full attention.
 Celebrating birthdays now — mine, my partner’s, and our friends — have taught me that it is okay to spend time and money on myself.
 I am a person and deserve attention — and such attention is not selfish.